 April 6-8, 2018

 Do you need to recharge?
 Join fellow physicians for a wellness retreat at beautiful Esalen on the California coast.
 Learn about and experience physician wellness at its best!
-Earn up to 6 hours AMA PRA Category 1 Credit™.
+CME: Up to 6 hours AMA PRA Category 1 Credit™.

 What does the word compassion mean to you?
 What about self-compassion ?
 How do those concepts fit into medicine as we know it?
 Develop practical self-compassion and mindfulness skills.
 Recharge with other physicians in the healing practices of yoga and meditation.
 Nourish your body with fresh farm-to-table meals.
 Enjoy a community of friendship and support.
 This is your chance to rest and relax as you retreat from the intensity of medicine.
 Earn CME while creating the experience of a lifetime!